RaeesBhatti/skycatch-project/README.md

 A Lambda function `CSVExporter` has the stream of DynamoDB table mentioned above configure as a trigger.
 So, when the `ImageProcessor` function puts the data into DynamoDB, `CSVExporter` scans the table, creates a CSV from that data and puts it into the S3 bucket under the name `image-data.csv`.

+### Why two functions?
+Both the image processing and saving the data to S3 can be done in the same function, but I intentionally stored the data in DynamoDB first because I think that will open up opportunities for more complex uses of data.

 ## Flaws
 Following are some known flaws in `ImageProcessor` function: